Sunday Spotlight, ADVISORY | Federal News Network

 EDITORS:

-The following story will move Saturday as this week’s Sunday Spotlight, a feature showcasing the best off-the-news enterprise in the AP report:
+The following story was sent Saturday as this week’s Sunday Spotlight, a feature showcasing the best off-the-news enterprise in the AP report:

 SUPREME COURT-NEW TERM